Symmetric Reinforcement Learning Loss for Robust Learning on Diverse Tasks and Model Scales: Experiments

 Since the reward functions in these environments are highly engineered, we perturb the reward function with Gaussian noise with a mean of 0 and a standard deviation of 0.05.
 Table \ref{partial_ppo_noise_result} shows partial results for SPPO under noise settings.
-The full experiment results are in Appendix \ref{experiment_appendix}.
-Similar to the Atari game results, SA2C without noise shows tie-performance but demonstrates some efficiency when noise is introduced.
+The full experiment results are in Table~\ref{ppo_result} and~\ref{ppo_noise_result}.
+Similar to the Atari game results, SA2C without noise shows tied performance in the noiseless setting, and improvements when the reward noise is introduced.
 SPPO consistently shows robust performance gains across a wide range of $\beta$ values for both settings.

-\subsection{RLHF tasks}
+\subsection{RLHF Tasks}

-The final tasks are RLHF tasks to determine if our method is applicable to large language models.
-The first task is IMDB positive sentiment.
-The objective of the IMDB task is to generate positive sentiment continuations for movie reviews \citep{maas-etal-2011-learning}.
+The final tasks are RLHF tasks to assess our method’s applicability to large language models.
+The first task, IMDB positive sentiment, aims to generate positive sentiment continuations for movie reviews \citep{maas-etal-2011-learning}.
 The sentiment classifier \citep{DBLP:journals/corr/abs-1910-01108} is used as a reward model to evaluate how positive a provided text is.
 The base policy is GPT-2 \citep{radford2019language}, which we fine-tune using PPO or SPPO.
 We evaluate this model based on the reward score and perplexity.
 SPPO shows improvement in both reward score and perplexity compared to PPO.

+The second RLHF task is TL;DR summarization \citep{volske-etal-2017-tl}.
+The objective is to summarize Reddit posts.
+The reward model is a fine-tuned GPT-J \citep{gpt-j} with LoRA adapters \citep{DBLP:journals/corr/abs-2106-09685} by \citet{TRIL}.
+The training dataset for this reward model is the filtered dataset with additional human preference data used in \citet{DBLP:journals/corr/abs-2009-01325}.